jabostian/Adventures/TensorFlow/gpu_build_install.md

       - ```unzip bazel-0.15.2-dist.zip```
       - ```bash ./compile.sh```
       - ```sudo cp output/bazel /usr/local/bin```

+#### Create a Conda Environment for the Build
+Perform this build from a Conda environment.
 - Make sure that all of the necessary packages are installed.
 Since we're doing this through an Anaconda environment (tf_gpu), add any packages that are not already present.
 The complete list is: